jtaylor-eng/Image-Filtering-Line-Detection/README.md

     -b blur
     -e edges (line detection algorithm)

-  and inputImage.bmp and outputImage.bmp are the paths to the .bmp file you want to filter and have output respectively.
+  and inputImage.bmp, outputImage.bmp are the paths to the .bmp file you want to filter and have output respectively.

 See helpers.c for my filtering functions.